sTayal11235/UFO_CrashEXE/README.md

 	STEP 1a:: sharedassets0.zip is a normal windows archive folder and may be extracted as usual.

-	STEP 1b:: sharedassets0.assets.7z.001 is a 7zip archive that hai been split into volumes so make sure you have all the 11 required volumes.
+	STEP 1b:: sharedassets0.assets.7z.001 is a 7zip archive that has been split into volumes so make sure you have all the 11 required volumes.

 STEP 2:: Extract the sharedassets0.zip as usual and extract only the first volume of the sharedassets0.assets.7z.001 file